shajan-journal/samples/agent_patterns/docs/architecture.md

 - 🚧 `IterativeRefinementPattern` - Multiple refinement passes (Planned)
 - 🚧 `EnsemblePattern` - Aggregate multiple agent outputs (Planned)
 - 🚧 `RetrievalAugmentedPattern` - Context retrieval then reasoning (Planned)

+#### Plan-and-Validate Pattern

+Flow: (1) prompt the LLM for a numbered plan that references concrete tools, (2) execute each step through `requestToolExecution()` so the LLM must emit runnable tool calls, (3) run `ValidationCapability` after every tool output, optionally refine the failed step, and (4) synthesize the final answer.

+Current limitation: the validation stage does **not** loop back through `requestToolExecution()`. `ValidationCapability` ([api/src/capabilities/validation.ts](../api/src/capabilities/validation.ts)) only inspects the latest tool result, applies rule-based checks, and if needed asks the LLM for a textual verdict.
+It cannot ask the LLM to design or run additional validation tools, so validation steps are observational rather than executable.
+When stricter validation is required, provide explicit validation steps in the original plan (e.g., "Call node_execute to reverse the string again and compare") so they are treated as regular tool-using steps before the passive validation gate.

 ### 4. Orchestrator
 Entry point that manages pattern execution and streaming.